JXSan/Deadlocke/README.md

 # Deadlocke - Decentralized Crypto Exchange

-Deadlocke was a side project designed to swap tokens on the same chaing, utilizing Paraswap's API for rapid routing and token swapping.
-As for now, Deadlocke is only supported on the Ethereum & Polygon blockchain, with more possible support in the future.
+Deadlocke was a side project designed to swap tokens on the same chain, utilizing Paraswap's API for rapid routing and token swapping.
+As for now, Deadlocke is only supported on the Ethereum & Polygon blockchain, with more support in the future.

 Below is the user interface of the platform.
 Simply a two input form that takes in a source token amount, followed by the receiving token amount.